Ph.D. Commercialization Fellows Program

 What is a Commercialization Fellowship?

 Cornell Engineering is now offering Commercialization Fellowships—a unique opportunity for Ph.D. students to spend a fully-funded semester and summer in an intensive entrepreneurship program with a personal mentor to explore commercializing a product of the student’s choosing.
 From intellectual property management to supply chains, students will learn the tools, methods and skills for bringing a product or technology to market.
 The fellowship experience will enable deep experiential learning in the commercial side of innovation, and one-on-one mentoring assures a deep, personalized educational experience unmatched by traditional entrepreneurship programs.
-Applications are now open for 2017.
-Deadline is April 10th.
+Applications for the 2017 Fellowship are closed.
+Applications for 2018 will open in December; please check back soon for updates.

 Is This Program Right for Me?